The Science of Muscle Growth (2026 Edition)

 Evidence-Based Hypertrophy Blueprint for Serious Lifters

-Most people build muscle in their first year of training.
+Most people build muscle relatively quickly in their first year of training.

-Not because they reached their genetic limit — but because they misunderstand how hypertrophy actually works.
+Not because they have reached their genetic ceiling, but because they misunderstand how hypertrophy actually works.

-If you’ve been training for over a year and feel stuck, this guide breaks down the physiology and gives you a controllable system.
+If you have been training for more than a year and feel stuck, this guide gives you a more controllable, evidence-based framework for growth.

 1. How Muscle Actually Grows

-Research shows hypertrophy can occur across a wide rep range (6–20 reps) as long as sets are performed close to failure (Schoenfeld et al., 2017).
+Research shows muscle growth can occur across a broad rep range as long as sets are performed close enough to failure.

 What matters most is: